DupieM/final_project/README.md

 # About the Project
 ## Project Description
-    We took on the role of a data driven devolper, whe were tasked with implementing a real world data driven application.
+    I took on the role of a data driven devoloper, being tasked with implementing a real world data driven web application.
-    We could also use an API of our choice for the data.
-We needed to focuss this term on research, analysis, implementation and visualisation of the API of our choice.
-We also needed to use charts.js to display our data on diffrent charts.
-We needed to use React to create the framwork of our front end of the website.
+    I could use an API of my choice for the data that had to be collected.
+I needed to focus this term on research, analysis, implementation and visualisation of the API of my choice.
+The project needed to use charts.js to display the data on different charts and it also needed to use React to create the framework of the front end of the website.

 ## Built with
-    React - open-source front-end JavaScript library
+    React - Open-source front-end JavaScript library
-    Charts.js - open source data visualisation framework GitHub - Internet hosting service
+    Charts.js - Open source data visualisation framework JS - JavaScript
-    JS - JavaScript
     CSS - Cascading Style Sheet
+    GitHub - Internet hosting service for software development and version control using GIT Visual Studio - Integranted Development Enviroment

 # Getting Started
 ## Prerequisites
-    ????
+    You will need to have the react app dowloaded on your device.
+    You will also need visual studio code to can use the react app function.

 ## How to install
+### First you need to create a new file for your project and open it in visual studio code

+### Then you will need to open your terminal in visual studio by clicking on Terminal

+### Then you will need to install the stuff that you want to use namely like these
+* npx create-react app (yourname) - *this is to instaal react app*
+* npm i react-router-dom *To activate react routing*
+* npm i axios *To be able to make a API connection*
+* npm i bootstrap react-bootstrap *to be able to use bootsrap functions*
+* npm i react-chartjs-2 chart.js *to be able to use diffrent charts on your website*
+* npm start *to start your react app*

-### Getting Started with Create React App
+#### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).